Crohn’s Disease Treatment in San Jose, CA

 Crohn’s Disease mostly affects adolescents and young adults, ages 15 to 35.
 An estimated 700,000 people in the U.S. Are affected by Crohn’s Disease, which equals about 50% of inflammatory bowel disease (IBD) cases.

 Proctologist Aaron B. Parrish, MD is board-certified by the American Board of Colon and Rectal Surgery and the American Board of Surgery.
 He has extensive experience diagnosing and treating Crohn’s Disease.
-If you’re experiencing symptoms of Crohn’s Disease in the San Jose area, call Dr. Parrish today to schedule an appointment at (408) 358-2868.
-Our office is located in Los Gatos, just a short drive from San Jose, Santa Clara, Campbell, and Lexington Hills.
+If you’re experiencing symptoms of Crohn’s Disease in the San Jose area, call Dr. Parrish today to schedule an appointment at our colorectal clinic in Los Gatos at (408) 358-2868.
+Our office is just a short drive from San Jose, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.

 What Causes Crohn’s Disease?